CornellCAC/CIS-DEIB/README.md

 # Extra Notes
-1. Only Citizens are tracked and counted.
+1. The Excel sheet must have `Netid`, `Gender`, `Ethnic CU`, `Class/Level`, and either `Academic Plan` or `Major` (not both) in each worksheet.

 1. Worksheets should be ordered in chronological order.

+1. If there is a 'US Citizen' column, Only students with 'Citizen' are tracked and counted.

 1. Students should have consistent NetIDs between semesters.